facebook/docusaurus/docs/getting-started-publishing.md

 **DO NOT** place the actual value of `$GITHUB_TOKEN` in `circle.yml`.
 We already configured that as an environment variable back in Step 3.

+> If you want to use SSH for your GitHub repo connection, you can set `USE_SSH=true`.
+So the above command would look something like: `cd website && npm install && GIT_USER=<GIT_USER> USE_SSH=true npm run publish-gh-pages`.

-> Unlike when you run the `publish-gh-pages` script manually, when the script runs within the Circle environment, the values of `ORGANIZATION_NAME`, `PROJECT_NAME`, and `CURRENT_BRANCH` are already defined as environment variables within CircleCI and will be picked up by the script automatically.
+> Unlike when you run the `publish-gh-pages` script manually, when the script runs within the Circle environment, the value of `CURRENT_BRANCH` is already defined as an [environment variable within CircleCI](https://circleci.com/docs/1.0/environment-variables/) and will be picked up by the script automatically.

 Now, whenever a new commit lands in `master`, CircleCI will run your suite of tests and, if everything passes, your website will be deployed via the `publish-gh-pages` script.